garrandall/popular-music-data/tracks/all-the-places--i-will-kiss-you--aaron-hall.md

 All the (yeah), the places I will kiss you (all the places) Oh, honey, let me kiss you (let me, baby) with all my love (with all my Love)
-Here I am, i'm ready, baby
+Here I am, I'm ready, baby
 My desire is to please you, honey
 I'll concentrate on you
 There's no other who can do what i'll do to you